Bisonai/orakl-docs/en/other-resources/terms-of-use.md

 5. Depending on the Company's policy, the cumulative payment amount of the Member may be limited.
 6. To ensure more convenience on the part of the Users, more payment methods may be added in addition to those stated in Paragraph 1.

-### 15 (KLAY as Payment Method)
+### 15 (KAIA as Payment Method)

-1. The Company may allow KLAY as a payment method as defined in Article 2.
-Payment using KLAY shall only be possible for single payments.
+1. The Company may allow KAIA as a payment method as defined in Article 2.
+Payment using KAIA shall only be possible for single payments.
-2. The User shall comply with the payment policies set forth by the Company when using KLAY as a payment method.
+2. The User shall comply with the payment policies set forth by the Company when using KAIA as a payment method.
 The Company shall display the payment policies on the payment page of its Service so that Users may check and learn the content thereof with ease.
 3. In the following cases, the Company may restrict approval until the reasons for limiting approval for payment applications are resolved.
 4. In case of service failure
 5. In case of inspection or failure of the payment